Do you analyze every game you play? For a long time, I did not. Please don’t make the same mistake.

 Analyze Your Game Immediately After Finishing To Play

 This first step is very important.
-But most people will either completely skip it or do it wrong.
+But, most people will either completely skip it or do it wrong.
 After the game, it is still possible to remember most feelings and variations that led you to your decisions.

-In order to cure the cause (thought process) and not only the mistake (wrong move) it is extremely important to write down feelings and the calculated lines during a game!
+In order to cure the cause (thought process) and not only the mistake (wrong move) it is extremely important to write down feelings and calculated lines during a game!

 If you do that only some days after a game, I promise you it will be nearly impossible to remember your thought process or exact calculation during the game.

 But at the same time, it is the best product I know of at the moment.
-I am sure there are alternatives to keep your games in one database.
+I am sure there are alternatives to keeping your games in one database.
 The important thing is that you have all your games in a database, where you can easily find and access them.

 Even if nearly all my games are transmitted live, I still try to type in the moves manually.
 It is a good way to relive some moments of the game.